16 dealing with the texas state board of dental examiner

 Don’t Face a Complaint Before the Board of Dental Examiners Without Legal Representation

 A single complaint can endanger your license and ruin your reputation.
 After you have worked so hard to finish your education and build your practice, this is not a risk that you can take lightly.
-As a result, having an experienced professional license defense attorney can be essential to a positive outcome in your case.
+As a result, having an experienced Texas medical license defense lawyer can be essential to a positive outcome in your case.
 You can reach the offices of Bertolino, LLP by calling (512) 515-9518 today or filling out our contact form online.

 Call or text (512) 476-5757 or complete a Case Evaluation form